energyquantified/eq-python-client/docs/index.rst

 - Support for timezones, resolutions, aggregations and unit conversions
 - Easy-to-use filters for issue dates and forecast types
 - Push feed for live updates on data modifications
-- Integrates with pandas and polars
+- Integrates with Pandas and Polars

 **Note:** A user account is required to use this client.
 You can create one on Energy Quantified's `home page <https://www.energyquantified.com>`_.